BruMan Spring Forum 2022

 Planning for Uninterrupted Crises

-The forum itself will then run four hours a day (noon to 4 PM EST) from May 3rd to May 5th, with both general and breakout sessions catered to the most pressing matters in federal grants management.
-Secretary of Education Cardona has been invited to provide an update on federal efforts to keep schools and colleges open.
+We are offering an Introductory and Advanced Pre-Session on May 2nd from 12 pm – 2:30 PM EST. These sessions are optional and will be held concurrently.
+The forum will run four hours a day (noon to 4 PM EST) from May 3rd to May 5th, with both general and breakout sessions catered to the most pressing matters in federal grants management.
 Rhea Hubbard from OMB is invited to discuss recent OMB initiatives on further streamlining the federal grants management process.
 Mark Robinson, Director of the Department’s Risk Management Service, will explain the Department’s strategies for assessing the risks aligned with the more than tripling of the federal budget for education accomplished by ESSER, GEER, and HEERF.
 And Keith Cummins from OIG has been invited to address current federal auditing for ESSER and HEERF.
 Program officials from OCTAE have been invited to discuss federal monitoring under Perkins V.

 We will also feature panels comprised of state, local and postsecondary administrators to learn how they are dealing with these uninterrupted crises in effectively managing their federal stimulus funds and regular grants.
 And of course, the BRUMAN team will lead sessions covering legislative developments on the Hill, likely funding scenarios for the program year beginning July 1, 2022 including the proposal to double funding for Title I of ESEA, timeliness of spending federal funds under the Tydings Amendment, avoiding the lapsing or late liquidation of funds, preparing for and defending audits, developing compliant internal controls, blending and braiding of funds, as well as addressing staff shortages in the long and short term.

 Who Will Benefit?